tonyfederer/OutlookFileDrag/Readme.md

 ## Overview

-Outlook File Drag is an add-in for Outlook 2013 and 2016 that allows you to drag and drop Outlook items (messages, attachments, etc) to applications that allow physical files to be dropped, such as web browsers.
+Outlook File Drag is an add-in for Outlook 2013 and 2016 that allows you to drag and drop Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical files to be dropped, such as web browsers.

 ## How Does it Work?